nevermoreLin/Laugh_LSN/README.md

 <a href="https://arxiv.org/abs/2210.16028">Paper arxiv </a>  |

 # 0. Introduction
 In this paper, we introduce our research on learning speaker embedding from speech containing laughter components.
-Laughter clips are extracted from Voxceleb and CnCeleb and then feed into laughter detection binary classifier.
+Laughter candidates are extracted from Voxceleb and CnCeleb and then feed into laughter detection binary classifier to obtain laughter clips.
 Finally, we leverage these clips to construct evaluation trials under two scenerios: Speech-Laughter(SL) and Laughter-Laughter.
 The figure is shown below.

 ![image](https://github.com/nevermoreLin/Laugh_LSN/blob/main/fig/pipeline.jpg?raw=true)